 At the outset of this discussion of the Public Meetings Law, we note an important distinction between the Public Meetings Law and the Public Records Law.
 The Attorney General and district attorneys have a special statutory role to enforce the Public Records Law’s requirements, except when an elected official claims the right to withhold disclosure.
 In contrast, neither the Attorney General nor district attorneys have such a role under the Public Meetings Law.

-The Attorney General's only role under the Public Meetings Law is to provide legal advice to state agencies, boards and commissions that are subject to the law and to the Oregon Government Ethics Commission in its role under ORS 244.260.
+The Attorney General’s only role under the Public Meetings Law is to provide legal advice to state agencies, boards and commissions that are subject to the law and to the Oregon Government Ethics Commission in its role under ORS 244.260.
 Most district attorneys do not have a role in interpreting the Public Meetings Law.
 The exception is where a district attorney also serves as legal advisor to a county governing body.
 If a citizen wishes to compel compliance with the meetings law, or believes that a governing body has violated the law, the citizen may file a private civil lawsuit against the governing body.
 A citizen who believes that a governing body has violated the provisions permitting an executive session may file a complaint with the Oregon Government Ethics Commission.
-See section F, below.
-Neither the Attorney General nor any district attorney may assist a citizen in such a suit or complaint.
+See section F. Enforcement of the Law, p.
+175. Neither the Attorney General nor any district attorney may assist a citizen in such a suit or complaint.

 Nevertheless, as a public service, the Attorney General’s office frequently responds to questions from citizens or the news media about the Public Meetings Law.
 These responses do not constitute formal or informal legal opinions of the Attorney General.
 This office may issue legal opinions or give legal advice only to state agencies and officers, including members of the legislature.
 ORS 180.060.
 We can point out what the law says, and inform interested persons of the construction of the law adopted in the many opinions we have written on the subject.
 We are committed to providing this informational assistance to promote better public understanding of the Public Meetings Law.